 High Blood Pressure (Hypertension)

 Garlic is widely used by patients in order to lower blood pressure.
 A systematic review and meta-analysis on the effects of garlic on blood pressure which included nine double-blind trials with 482 individuals reported that garlic preparations may lower blood pressure in hypertensive individuals.
-However, evidence is not strong.
+However, the evidence is not strong.
 Based on data from two randomized controlled trials in 87 hypertensive patients it appears that it may have some blood pressure lowering effect.
 However, due to minor effects noted it is unclear whether garlic provides any therapeutic advantage in terms of reducing the risk of cardiovascular morbidity and mortality.
 It also seems to lower blood pressure in people with normal blood pressure .
 An updated meta-analysis and review from 2016 further confirmed that it has the potential to lower blood pressure in hypertensive individuals .

 Anti-obesity / Weight Loss